 Caution should be applied towards the quality of lettuce consumed as contaminated lettuce can lead to stomach ailments.
 To sum it up, growing your own lettuce is a great idea! and this is one of the Vegetables that grow above the ground you should try.

 You think cool, you think cucumbers!
 Whether it’s to refresh your eyes or your water, cucumber is a great addition to your vegetable garden.
-They generally appear thin and long with the only exception being a variety known as the Lemon Cucumbers, that are as round as their name suggests.
+They generally appear thin and long with the only exception being a variety known as the Lemon Cucumbers, which are as round as their name suggests.

 Other popular varieties of cucumbers are The American Cucumber, The Snake Cucumber, Japanese Cucumbers, Curby Cucumbers, and Persian Cucumbers.
 In most of the United States, there is a species of wild cucumber that is not edible.